bryik/aframe-vive-control-template/README.md

 It is wise to construct a simplified example during development.
 Once everything is working, use 'npm run dist' to export.
 The resulting JavaScript file can then be added to your project.

 For a finished example, see demo-controls.js in [A-Frame Dominoes](https://github.com/bryik/aframe-dominoes).

+### Maintaining Context

+You can use [".bind(this)"](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_objects/Function/bind) to maintain context with eventListeners.
+However, be aware that this complicates removal.
+See the [vive-cursor component](https://github.com/bryik/aframe-vive-cursor-component/blob/master/index.js#L75) for an example.